 Some of these top pickpocketing cities, in no particular order, include:

 - Paris, France

 Pickpocketing Stories From The Road

-Don’t think you need pickpocket-proof bags and anti pickpocket gadgets?
+Don’t think you need pickpocket-proof clothing or anti pickpocket accessories?
 These stories from my fellow travelers tell a different story:

 -Soumya Nambiar of Travel, Books And Food